What are the Best Books for Mums Which Aren’t About Motherhood or Parenting?

 For anyone needing to get control of their finances, The Barefoot Investor is a good basic guide which helps most people.
 It has simple steps anyone can follow.

 Build a baby emergency fund ($1,000 to $2,000), clear your debt, streamline your finances, get a proper emergency fund, buy a house.
 While it all seems pretty straightforward, clearly most of us aren’t doing it given the billions of dollars of debt Australians have!
 Get your act together easily with either of these books or read both for a double whammy!

-If you want more on paying off debt or getting your finances in order check out the 21 Day Money Challenge (free), how this couple paid off $90,000 worth of debt in 12 months (starting out unemployed) or the 5 day fast money boost.
+If you want more on paying off debt or getting your finances in order check out how this couple paid off $90,000 worth of debt in 12 months (starting out unemployed) or all our ways to make money.

 4. The Big Leap – Gay Hendricks

 This blew my mind.
 I normally hate it when people say that about something but The Big Leap was something else!
 It had been recommended so many times but I resisted because the cover seemed so plain, the book is so thin, how could it possibly help?

 Every single person I know who has read this book says it changed their life.
 It’s so simple to read, yet profound.
 Learn more about yourself, how you self-sabotage and stop it!